 Of course, this isn’t to say that my life is perfect or that it’s always easy (I still deal with lots of big things like running my business, studying, homemaking and more) but a lot of the everyday stuff is definitely way easier than it was before.

-Looking back, there are definitely some specifics things that have helped me so I thought I’d sum them up for you in a blog post.
+Looking back, there are definitely some specific things that have helped me so I thought I’d sum them up for you in a blog post.
 As you read through this list of simple living tips, I encourage you to think creatively about how you can apply these ideas to your own life.
 I hope you find something to inspire you!
 PLEASE REMEMBER: What works for me might not be appropriate in your life but I think most of the broader principles are universal tips to make life easier.

 Create boundaries + write your own rules